Treatment and diagnostics for abroad

 • Treatment success:

-• Number of clinics for lung cancer treatment:
+• Number of hospitals for lung cancer treatment:

 Lung cancer most often forms in the cells lining the air ducts.
 Uncontrolled growth of malignant tissue can interfere with the passage of air, thereby disrupting the main function of the organ.
 An increasing number of cases of the disease are observed in people who have never smoked, which indicates reasons such as an unfavorable environment or genetics.